amirongit/notecode/algebra.md

 #### Simplification of algebraic expressions
 - distributive property
     - multiplication of a factor by an algebraic expression & addition of it's terms are order-independent; both produce the same result
-#### Like terms
+- like terms
-- terms with the exact same variables that have the exact same exponents
+    - terms with the same variables raised to the same exponents
-- when combining like terms, addition & subtraction operations are only applied on the coefficients
+    - when combining, addition & subtraction operations are only applied on the coefficients
     - if there isn't any like terms, the given expression can't be simplified by combining terms

 ### Equations
 #### Equation